mkorthof/freenom-script/README.md

 ### Testing

 Test the script by running `freenom.sh -l` and make sure your domains are listed.
-To Renewi domains or update A record, see [Usage](#usage) or `freenom.sh -h`
+To Renew domains or Update A record, see [Usage](#usage) or `freenom.sh -h`

 ## Scheduling